Difegue/LANraragi/Install.md

 #LANraragi Installation Guide
-This guide is based on a bare-bones **Debian Wheezy** installation.
+This guide is based on a bare-bones **Debian Jessie** installation.
 If you use another Linux flavor, you probably know which package manager to use.
 For Windows users, see below.